nfrechette/acl-js/README.md

 decompressedTracks.dispose()
 ```

-## How to contribute or built locally
+## How to contribute or build locally

 If you wish to run the unit tests or contribute to `acl-js`, head on over to the [development setup](./docs/development_setup.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).